apptainer/singularity-userdocs/apptainer_and_docker.rst

 Overview
 --------

 Effort has been expended in developing `Docker <https://www.docker.com/>`_ containers.
-Deconstructed into one or more compressed archives (typically split across multiple segments, or **layers** as they are known in Docker parlance) plus some metadata, images for these containers are built from specifications known as ``Dockerfiles``.
-The public `Docker Hub <https://hub.docker.com/>`_, as well as various private registries, host images for use as Docker containers. apptainer has from the outset emphasized the importance of interoperability with Docker.
+Deconstructed into one or more compressed archives
+(typically split across multiple segments, or **layers** as they are known in Docker parlance) plus some metadata, images for these containers are built from specifications known as ``Dockerfiles``.
+The public `Docker Hub <https://hub.docker.com/>`_, as well as various private registries, host images for use as Docker containers.
+Apptainer has from the outset emphasized the importance of interoperability with Docker.
 As a consequence, this section of the apptainer User Docs first makes its sole focus interoperabilty with Docker.
 In so doing, the following topics receive attention here:
 - Application of apptainer action commands on ephemeral containers derived from public Docker images
 - Converting public Docker images into apptainer's native format for containerization, namely the apptainer Image Format (SIF)
 - Authenticated application of apptainer commands to containers derived from private Docker images
 - Authenticated application of apptainer commands to containers derived from private Docker images originating from private registries
 - Building SIF containers for apptainer via the command line or definition files from a variety of sources for Docker images and image archives

 The second part of this section places emphasis upon apptainer's interoperability with open standards emerging from the `Open Containers Initiative <https://www.opencontainers.org/>`_ (OCI).
 Specifically, in documenting apptainer interoperability as it relates to the OCI Image Specification, the following topics are covered:
 - Compliance with the OCI Image Layout Specification
 - OCI-compliant caching in apptainer
 - Acquiring OCI images and image archives via apptainer

-    - Building SIF containers for apptainer via the command line or definition files from a variety of sources for OCI images and image archives

-The section closes with a brief enumeration of emerging best practices plus consideration of troubleshooting common issues.
+- Building SIF containers for apptainer via the command line or definition files from a variety of sources for OCI images and image archives he section closes with a brief enumeration of emerging best practices plus consideration of troubleshooting common issues.

 .. _sec:action_commands_prebuilt_public_docker_images: